htefera/Functional-Programming/README.md

 In this course you will discover the elements of the functional programming style and learn how to apply them usefully in your daily programming tasks.
 You will also develop a solid foundation for reasoning about functional programs, by touching upon proofs of invariants and the tracing of execution symbolically.

 The course is hands on; most units introduce short programs that serve as illustrations of important concepts and invite you to play with them, modifying and improving them.
 The course is complemented by a series programming projects as homework assignments

+# Week 1

+### Getting Started + Functions & Evaluation
+Get up and running with Scala on your computer.
+Complete an example assignment to familiarize yourself with our unique way of submitting assignments.
+In this week, we'll learn the difference between functional imperative programming.
+We step through the basics of Scala; covering expressions, evaluation, conditionals, functions, and recursion